stashed/docs/docs/setup/install/stash/index.md

 >Stash licensing process has been designed to work with CI/CD workflow.
 You can automatically obtain a license from your CI/CD pipeline by following the guide from [here](https://github.com/appscode/offline-license-server#offline-license-server).

-## Get an Enterprise License
+## Purchase Stash License

-If you are interested in purchasing Enterprise license, please contact us via sales@appscode.com for further discussion.
+If you are interested in purchasing Stash license, please contact us via sales@appscode.com for further discussion.
 You can also set up a meeting via our [calendly link](https://calendly.com/appscode/intro).

-If you are willing to purchasing Enterprise license but need more time to test in your dev cluster, feel free to contact sales@appscode.com.
+If you are willing to purchase Stash license but need more time to test in your dev cluster, feel free to contact sales@appscode.com.
 We will be happy to extend your trial period.

 ## Install